EtchedPixels/FUZIX/Kernel/platform-nascom/README.md

 ## Supported Hardware

 NASCOM
-Paged RAM cards (3 or 4 required) - eg GM806
+Paged RAM cards (3 or 4 pages required) - eg GM806, GM862
 Z80PIO wired to a CF adapter
 MM58174 based RTC (only used for time sync right now)